 Fish/ Lean Meat/ Meat Alternative: Cooked ham, chicken, beef, tuna, egg, hummus

 Drink: Water is always available or you can put in a small carton of fruit juice in your child’s packed lunch

 The Food Standards Agency gives ideas and suggestions for healthier lunch boxes including a menu planner –

-There is further guidance on healthy lunch box menus on the following websites:
+There is further guidance on healthy lunch box menus.
+Click on the link below: